Wind-River/vxworks7-client-for-bluemix/README.md

 7. You'll need to include the component INCLUDE_IBM_BLUEMIX.
 If you want to run the Bluemix SDK demo provided in src/bluemixSample.c, you also need to include the component IBM_BLUEMIX_DEMO
 8. For information on setting parameters, refer to the above section "Create VIP using WrTool"
 9. Click File->Save to save the components configuration
+10. Click File > New > Project > VxWorks 7 > VxWorks ROMFS File System Project, name the project romfs and set the Superproject to your VIP project.
+11. Click Add external and add the files you want to store in romfs to the ROMFS project.
-10. Right-click the vip_itl_quark_1 in the project explorer and then click "Build Project" to build the VIP
+12. Right-click the vip_itl_quark_1 in the project explorer and then click "Build Project" to build the VIPi.

+    Note: If you don't want to store cert file or other files in romfs, you can skip step 10 and 11.

 ### View the device information at website